appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 #### triggeredRow

 If your table has actionable items (like buttons) and a user interacts with it, triggeredRow fetches data from rows where that action has been performed.
+For example, if a button is pressed within the second row of a table, `<table_name>.triggeredRow` in that instance would contain all the data of the second row.

 To bind a widget using this property, enter the code snippet given below: